Plagiatus/DerpCounter/README.md

 # More explanation and stuff you should remember

 ##Image
-###Selected Image
+###Select Image
 The Programm comes with the shown image as default, but you can always choose your own image.
 Pressing the button will present you with a standard file selector.
 Make sure your selected Image has the desired size since the Program will use the image you provide, as is.
 It won't even crop it to fit your screen.

-**It supports animated gifs.**
+**This Application supports animated gifs.**
 *Note: they won't play from the beggining.
-They will loop around in the background and will just show whatever comes now.*
+They will loop in the background and will just show whatever comes now.*

 ###Duration
 The duration describes how long the image will be shown.